Board and Train Pros and Cons

 (1) Accelerated Instruction

-This is usually one of the biggest benefits of choosing Board and Train.
+This is usually one of the biggest benefits of choosing any program where the trainer takes the leash.

 (2) Easier Training for the Owner